The ABI Academy

 Those amateurs are being left behind thanks to the work carried out by The Association of British Investigators over the years.

-What was once a job is now truly a profession and is recognised as such; none more than through the endorsement of the Law Society of England & Wales and inclusion in the Preferred Supplier Scheme of the Law Society of Scotland and as an Approved Trade Association by the DVLA.
+What was once a job is now truly a profession and is recognised as such; none more than than the ABI working with the Law Society of England & Wales and inclusion in the Preferred Supplier Scheme of the Law Society of Scotland and as an Approved Trade Association by the DVLA.

 Those entering the profession today want a slice of that.